His Majesty's Ship: Sweden

-In the Royal Swedish Navy, all vessels are given the prefix HMS (Hans or Hennes Majestäts Skepp).
+In the Royal Swedish Navy, all vessels are given the prefix HMS (Hans or Hennes Majestäts Skepp, His or Her Majesty's Ship).
 This is true for both surface and submarine vessels.

 Abroad, Swedish navy ships are sometimes given the prefix HSwMS (for His Swedish Majesty's Ship), to avoid confusion with other uses of the HMS prefix.

+Thailand

+In the Royal Thai Navy, ships with a displacement of 150 tons or more use the prefix เรือหลวง ("Royal Ship"), abbreviated ร.ล. meaning ships belonging to the Thai King.
+In English, the abbreviation HTMS or H.T.M.S. comes from the word His Thai Majesty's Ship.
+For the name of the ship, it must be granted by the King.

+Tonga

+In the Tongan Maritime Force, commissioned ships use the prefix Vaka O Ene Afio, abbreviated "VOEA", meaning "His Majesty's Vessel" in Tongan.
+The initialism is usually left untranslated in English.